Skip to main content

 • ZBC SCSI Driver This driver primarily handles SCSI commands directed at ZBC SCSI disks, but can also be used to control ZAC ATA disks if a functional SCSI to ATA (SAT) command translation layer exists in the command path.
 SAT may be provided either by the kernel libata subsystem for ATA disks connected to SATA adapters or by an SAS host bus adapter (HBA) for SATA disks connected to such an adapter.

-• Zoned Block Device Driver This driver uses the kernel ZBD interface to control both ZBC and ZAC disks.
+• Zoned Block Device Driver This driver uses the kernel zoned block devie interface to control both ZBC and ZAC disks.
 This driver is only available if kernel zoned block device support is present and enabled.
+This driver is no longer available in libzbc v6.0.0 and upward.

 The figure below shows this structure.